"The Rules of the Cookie Exchange"

 but when people go home to their families, you don't want to hear that the

 families thought the cookie were awful and that they got tossed.
-You'll lose
+Even

-people forever if they get the idea that the cookies at your party are burnt,
+if they get the idea that the cookies at your party are gross and should

 Lastly, if you decide to have no-bakes